HDembinski/pyik/README.md

 [![Build Status](https://travis-ci.org/HDembinski/pyik.svg?branch=master)](https://travis-ci.org/HDembinski/pyik)

-This package contains a set of tools that extend and simplify common analysis tasks in particle physics.
-The future aim of this package is nothing less than to provide a working alternative to ROOT.
+This package provides tools to simplify common analysis tasks in particle physics.
+The main goal is to provide functionality which is currently missing in numpy, scipy, and matplotlib.

 The tools are grouped by topic into several modules which are listed below.
 Most of them depend on external modules which are not shipped with Python.
 The respective dependencies are also listed.